ibm-cloud-docs/ContinuousDelivery/toolchains_cf_security.md

 You must add users to the toolchain's org in the region where the toolchain is hosted.
 If the toolchain is configured to deploy apps to a different region, it will still deploy apps to that region.
 {: important}

-If you are using {{site.data.keyword.Bluemix_notm}} Dedicated for {{site.data.keyword.ghe_short}}, when you add users to your {{site.data.keyword.Bluemix_notm}} org and spaces, the users can log in to {{site.data.keyword.ghe_short}} by using their {{site.data.keyword.Bluemix_notm}} ID and password.
+If you are using {{site.data.keyword.Bluemix_notm}} Dedicated for {{site.data.keyword.ghe_short}}, when you add users to your {{site.data.keyword.cloud_notm}} org and spaces, the users can log in to {{site.data.keyword.ghe_short}} by using their {{site.data.keyword.cloud_notm}} ID and password.
 When the users log in, accounts are created for them.
-When you add users to your {{site.data.keyword.Bluemix_notm}} org and spaces, they are not automatically added to the {{site.data.keyword.ghe_short}} repo.
+When you add users to your {{site.data.keyword.cloud_notm}} org and spaces, they are not automatically added to the {{site.data.keyword.ghe_short}} repo.
 Someone who has admin privileges for the repo must add them.
 For more information, see [Using Dedicated GitHub Enterprise](/docs/services/ghededicated?topic=ghededicated-getting-started).
 If you are using your own managed version of {{site.data.keyword.ghe_short}}, follow your internal procedures.

 ## Tips for managing access to a toolchain